-Christoph Koettl is an advisor and trainer for technology for human rights.
-He specializes in the use of satellite imagery and video in human rights investigations, and is the founder and editor of Amnesty International’s Citizen Evidence Lab, the first dedicated resource on social media authentication for human rights researchers.
+Christoph Koettl is a Senior Analyst with Amnesty International's global Crisis Response Program, and is based in Washington, DC.
+He specializes in the use of geospatial technologies and open source resarch, and is the founder and editor of Amnesty International’s Citizen Evidence Lab, the first dedicated resource on social media verfication for human rights researchers.

 Author RSS Feed Follow @ckoettl on Twitter

 12 Months of Deadly Conflict in Alepp.
 Explore the interactive timeline that include satellite images, citizen video and field research.

 In one of the most comprehensive satellite image analysis of an active conflict zone ever conducted by a non-governmental actor, the American Association for the Advancement of Science (AAAS) today released a detailed damage assessment of Aleppo, Syria’s largest city.
 The impressive survey is a follow up to a September 2012 analysis by AAAS that showed the first impacts of the armed conflict on the densely populated area of Aleppo, and comes exactly a year after Amnesty International issued an urgent warning about the increased risk to civilians in the city.